kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 have also indicated <`gc:merchant`, `owl:equivalentProperty`, `md:merchant`>.
 Then you could query all merchants of products either with `gc:merchant` or `md:merchant` property.

-## RDF vices: Performance, complexity, inconsistencies
+## RDF vices: Performance, verbosity, inconsistencies
 As I mentioned in my diagram of data models, as a rule of thumb, the more flexible a data model, the less structure there is to exploit, and so, the less performant and scalable you should expect a DBMS supporting the data model to be (in query performance at least).
 Again, I'm making a relative argument modulo the rest of the optimizations in the system.
 Lack of structure means that there are fewer optimizations a system can do.

-The second vice is that the flexibility of RDF stated earlier, comes at a cost, especially when modeling complex domains of information.
+The second obvious vice of RDF is that it can be verbose to model data.
+For example, suppose you wanted to model that Levi's 511, Levi's 512, and Levi's 513 are jeans and have sizes 32, 33, 34, respectively.
+In relational modeling, you would have `Jeans` tables with 3 succinct tuples: `("Levis-511", 32)`, `("Levis-512", 33)`, `("Levis-513", 34)`.
+In RDF, you have to work harder.
+You need to have 6 triples, 3 for types and 3 for size.
+For example two of the triples for Levi's 511 are
+`<gc:Levis-511, rdf:type, gc:LooseJeans>`, `<gc:Levis-511, gc:size, 32>`.
+There is also additional verbosity
+due to the use of IRIS to refer to resources, which are long strings, even if their namespaces can be abbreviated.
+So expect this verbosity to slow your development down.

-If you are ambitious and attempt to construct really large knowledge graphs in RDF, you will have to deal with a lot of modeling complexity.
-This can be painful.
-There are examples of large scale knowledge graph constructions, like the [SNOMED project](https://en.wikipedia.org/wiki/SNOMED_CT), that aims to model all medical terms.
-These projects are very complex and require decades of work.
+The third vice is that if you are in a situation when you need RDF, you are likely developing a database that is modeling a complex domain.
+Therefore inherently, you will have to deal with a lot of challenges and pain of modeling complex things.
+There are examples of large scale knowledge graph constructions that can take many years of work.
+As an extreme example, the [SNOMED project](https://en.wikipedia.org/wiki/SNOMED_CT) aims to model all medical terms has required many decades of work.
 One part of the problem is to keep your constraints, equivalences, and hierarchies consistent.
 For example, you can indicate somewhere that <`gc:Levis-511`, `owl:sameAs`, `md:Prod123`>,
 <`gc:Prod123`, `owl:sameAs`, `xyz:Prod456`> and somewhere else that <`gc:Levis-511`, `owl:differentFrom`, `xyz:Prod456`>.
 Now your database is inconsistent.
-So reading this blog post, don't think complex domain modeling, with RDF or any other approach, is simple.
-By definition, these are complex tasks.
+It is unfair to say that this is a vice of RDF but be aware that if you are modeling a complex domain, with RDF or any other approach, it is not going to be simple.
+By definition, you have embarked on a complex task.

 But of course, no pain, no gain in life.
 If you invested and successfully modeled a complex domain in your enterprise, you can now use that data in several applications, perhaps most importantly in information retrieval